daden-ms/arm/README.md

  Browse: https://manage.windowsazure.com

-### To edit the input of the  job that outputs to PowerBI
+### To edit the input of the  job that outputs to Power BI

 1. Click: **STREAM ANALYTICS** > **adlstreamanalytics[*unique*]powerbi**
 1. Click: **INPUTS**> **cdreventhubinput** >